Sill plate: Timber sills

 In historic buildings the sills were almost always large, solid timbers framed together at the corners, carry the bents, and are set on the stone or brick foundation walls, piers, or piles (wood posts driven or set into the ground).
 The sill typically carries the wall framing (posts and studs) and floor joists.

-There are rare examples of historic buildings in the U.S. where the floor joists land on the foundation and a plank sill or timber sill sit on top of the joists.
+There are rare examples of historic buildings in the U.S. where the floor joists land on the foundation and a plank sill or timber sill sits on top of the joists.
 Another rare, historic building technique is for the posts of a timber-frame building to land directly on a foundation or in the ground and the sills fit between the posts and are called interrupted sills.

 Stick framing

 In modern wood construction, sills usually come in sizes of 2×4, 2×6, 2×8, and 2×10.
 In stick framing, the sill is made of treated lumber, and is anchored to the foundation wall, often with J-bolts, to keep the building from coming off the foundation during a severe storm or earthquake.
 Building codes require that the bottom of the sill plate be kept 6 to 8 inches above the finished grade, to hinder termites, and to prevent the sill plate from rotting.